101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 11. How long was your longest relationship?

-12. How do you see our future together: do you envision a 2-income household, or a different arrangement?
+12. How do you see our future together: do you envision a two-income household, or a different arrangement?

 While it’s true that our struggles do not define us, your boyfriend’s history with any sort of addiction is something you’re within your rights to ask about, as it may affect you too.
 Even if this does not represent his current reality, understanding his past struggles can help you become a lot better acquainted with the man you’re sharing your life with.